 Isolation valves will be installed on all City mains at intervals no greater than 500 linear feet.
-At water main intersections, valves will be installed as detailed on the engineered plan.
+At water main intersections, two valves shall be installed on a tee fitting and three valves shall be installed at a cross fitting.